rolandwillis/JobSearchV2/language/conversations/FuzzyJobRequest_01.md

 got any jobs mate?
 * request/jobinfo_generic

-< hopefully :) What kind of job were you after?
+< What kind of job were you after?
 * request/jobrole

 any [engineering](jobrole) job really